-- 1. Click an on the Connections toolbar (ALT+F+N). - 2.
-Select SAP Business Objects from the Group list. - Enter the connection information in the Create New Connection dialog.
+- Click 3/4 on the Connections toolbar (ALT+F+N). - 2.
+Select SAP Business Objects from the Group list. - 3.
+Enter the connection information in the Create New Connection dialog.
 Review the following for additional information:

 URL Enter the Business Objects URL to which you want to connect.
 This is the URL to the Query as a Web Service component of the Business Objects installation.